Fifth (unit)

 A fifth is a unit of volume formerly used for wine and distilled beverages in the United States, equal to one fifth of a US liquid gallon, or 25+3/5 USoz; it has been superseded by the metric bottle size of 750 mL, sometimes called a metric fifth, which is the standard capacity of wine bottles worldwide and is approximately 1% smaller.

 History

 Before the mid-19th century, the capacity of British alcohol bottles used for wine and distilled liquors was nominally a quart, but the actual capacity varied considerably.
-Four primary styles existed, with different average capacities: 759 ± 27 mL (715–810 range); 781 ± 47 mL (724–880); 808 ± 49 mL (739–835); and approximately 1130 mL, the "imperial wine quart".
-Beer and cider bottles had a different range of sizes.
+Four primary styles existed, with different average capacities: 759 ± 27 mL (715–810 range); 781 ± 47 mL (724–880); 808 ± 49 mL (739–835); and at approximately 1130 mL, the "imperial wine quart".
+Beer and cider bottles also had a different range of sizes.
 In 1842, it was reported that ordinary wine bottles were 1/6 of an imperial gallon, that is, 758 mL.

-After its independence, the United States continued some British measures, but altered others (e.g., the U.S. liquid gallon).
+After its independence, the United States continued some British measures including the "wine gallon" (which was used to define the U.S. liquid gallon) but did not adopt the Imperial gallon when it was introduced in 1824.
 In the late 19th century, liquor in the U.S. was often sold in bottles which appeared to hold 1 USqt, but in fact contained less than a quart and were called "fifths", "short quarts", or commercial quarts.